Brekke-Green/Brekke-Green/README.md

 ### Hi there, I'm Brekke 👋

 - 🔭 I’m currently working on a food nutrition comparison app (React/Go)
-- 🌱 I’m currently learning - Go (Specifically CLI applications with Cobra/Viper)
+- 🌱 I’m currently learning - Go (Building CLI applications with Cobra/Viper)
 - 🤝 I’m looking to collaborate on - Building tools/Learning from unique datasets
 - 🤔 I’m looking for help with - Best plugins for NeoVim
 - 💬 Ask me about - Exercise/Climbing/Guitar/Photography